veebch/hometime/README.md

 Edit config.py to contain some parameters:

 * Set your timezone "TIMEZONE".
 The default is "Europe/Zurich"; choose one from [this list](https://logic.edchen.org/linux-all-available-time-zones/).
 * Choose the number of LED pixels "PIXELS".
-Note: if you have the default one-meter LED strip, leave the default as 144.
+Note: if you have the one-meter WS2812BLED strip mentioned above, leave the default as **144**.
 * Set the "GPIOPIN" for controlling the LED strip.
 * You can also set RGB values for the bar "BARCOL", and events "EVENTCOL".
 * If you need the strip to display from right to left, set "FLIP" to True.